UECIT/email-adapter/README.md

 This service reads email with html attachment from source & convert into pdf.
 Also send the an email with pdf attachment to destination.

+It uses The Exchange Web Services (EWS) Java API.
+By using the EWS Java API, you can access almost all the information stored in an Office 365, Exchange Online, or Exchange Server mailbox.

 ## Source Code Location
 The repository for this project is located in a public GitHub space here: https://github.com/UECIT/email-adapter